cytodata/cytodata-2019/content/why-attend.md

 Get oriented, and starting working on the first stage of the challenge.

 **Wed Oct 30 CytoData Hackathon - Day 2**
-Refine models using second stage of the challenge, then evaluate on held out set.
+Refine models during the second stage of the challenge, then evaluate on held out set.
 Winners will be announced based on the held out set.